- Full-day tour of Portland and its surroundings

 Catch amazing mountain views from beautiful Washington Park.
 Stop to walk through Pittock Mansion, a French Renaissance château listed on the National Registry of Historic Places, and then continue to the Portland International Rose Gardens, where you can discover 550 varieties of roses on a leisurely stroll.

 Explore Portland's vibrant, eclectic neighborhoods such as Nob Hill, the Pearl District, North Mississippi, Alberta, North Portland, Vista Hills and Council Crest.
-Stop and take a stroll through the Peninsula Park Rose Garden and the Oregon Rail Heritage Center, featuring up-close views of historical locomotives.

 Break for lunch (own expense) for an hour in Portland's famous food truck area before continuing to Columbia River Gorge National Scenic Area, where views of stunning waterfalls await you.